sangeethapradeep/smart-mobility-hackathon-2019/README.md

-A car sharing - renting app using HERE maps API mading with Angular-Ionic
+A car sharing/renting app using HERE maps API mading with Angular-Ionic